mvolkmann/blog/src/eleventy/accessibility.md

 1. Click the "Download axe" button.
 1. Click the "Add to Chrome" button.

-To run Axe on a web site:
+To run axe on a web site:

-.
-Browse the web site to be tested.
+1. Browse the web site to be tested.
-.
-Open the browser DevTools.
+1. Open the browser DevTools.
-.
-Click the axe tab.
+1. Click the axe tab.
-.
-Click the "Analyze" button.
+1. Click the "Analyze" button.
-.
-Click each issue identified in the left nav to see a detailed description on the right.
+1. Click each issue identified in the left nav to see a detailed description on the right.

 To navigate between multiple instances of the same issue type, click the "<" and ">" buttons in the upper-right.

-To see the rendered element associated with the issue, click "Highlight".
+To see the rendered element associated with an issue, click "Highlight".

-To see the DOM element associated with the issue, click "</> Inspect Node".
+To see the DOM element associated with an issue, click "</> Inspect Node".

 To rerun the tests after code changes,